Fujitsu-UTokyo-QDD/QDD/README.md

 ### Test (Optional)

-This source distribution provides functionality and performance tests with `pytest`.
+This source distribution provides functionality and performance tests with `pytest` and `./test/qdd_test`.

 Command